Sportinger/ndirust-py/README.md

 ### Simple Installation

-The package includes the necessary NDI runtime libraries, so you can simply install it with pip:
+The package includes the necessary NDI runtime libraries for Windows, so you can simply install it with pip:

 ```bash
 pip install ndirust-py
 ```

-And you're ready to go!
-No need to download the NDI SDK separately.

 > **Platform Support Note**: Currently, the package includes bundled DLLs for Windows only. macOS and Linux users will still need to install the NDI SDK separately.
-We plan to add support for these platforms in future versions.

 ### From Source